 As for Casaburi, he has since been featured across news platforms due to his large success.
 Forbes, Wall Street Journal, and Entrepreneur Magazine have all featured Casaburi’s success story as he continues to study new ways to empower and support others.

 Once the franchisee obtains an approved site, all training is conducted at the Retro Fitness designated training location in New Jersey.
 There is also onsite training provided later in the process.
-Training of up to four members of the franchisee’s management team is included in the initial franchise fee and is mandatory prior to opening the location.
+Training of up to four members of the franchisee’s management team is included in the initial franchise fee and is mandatory prior to the location’s opening.

 All instructional materials, including the Operations Manual, are provided at no added charge.
 The current training staff holds more than fifty years of combined experience across different areas in the franchising and maintenance process.